AtomSDK/atombpcsdk-demo-mac/README.md

 # Get inventory with the help of package

-BPC SDK offers get inventory methods , that are associate with some packages .
+BPC SDK offers get inventory methods, that are associate with some packages .

 ### Get all Packages